scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 In Scalar DL 1.0, `asset_id` is not a reserved json key name and you can use any json key name, but this will probably be changed in future versions.
 (`asset_id` and `asset_ids` will be reserved for future enhancements.)

-## Create your contracts
+## Create your own contracts

-As we explained above, what you need to do is implement the `invoke` method as you like.
+As we explained above, what you need to create your own contracts is extend `Contract` class and override the `invoke` method as you like.
 We are preparing more sample contracts, so please wait for an update.

 To quickly run and test your contrats, [Scalar DL Emulator](https://github.com/scalar-labs/scalardl-emulator) might be useful.